Adam Kopas

-Adam Kopas (born 16 August 1999) is a Slovak professional footballer who currently plays for Fortuna Liga club Žilina as a midfielder.
+Adam Kopas (born 16 August 1999) is a Slovak professional footballer who currently plays for Niké Liga club Žilina, as a defender.

 Club career

 MŠK Žilina

 Kopas made his Fortuna Liga debut for Žilina against ViOn Zlaté Moravce on 2 March 2019.
 He played at pod Dubňom for 76 minutes before being replaced by Filip Balaj, who scored the winning goal 6 minutes later, to get Žilina the 2:1 victory.

 International career

 Kopas was first recognised in a senior national team nomination on 16 March 2022 by Štefan Tarkovič as an alternate ahead of two international friendly fixtures against Norway and Finland.
 He did not penetrate into the shortlisted nomination by the end of the year, even under new manager Francesco Calzona, being omitted from nomination for September 2022–23 UEFA Nations League C fixtures and only being listed as an alternate for two November friendlies and prospective national team players' training camp in December.